-- o classification activities, including the IPC and CPC; - o maintaining expertise in EPOQUE and STN amongst other search tools; - o providing subject matter experts to the training projects team; - o maintaining the searching volume of the PMPP, and; - contract management responsibility for the commercial search tools used by examiners. - IP Australia has a Search Technical Team (STT) which focuses on the evaluation of new search tools and databases, and the enhanced utilisation of current search tools and databases for patent examiners.
-For example, trials of Amberscope, Patsnap, Deepdyve and the NICTA Patent Classification Service were undertaken.
-The Search Technical Team reports regularly to the Patents Management Committee. - (ii) IP Australia has a PCT/Bilateral Unit within the Patents and Plant Breeder's Rights Administration branch of the Customer Operations Group.
-The PCT/Bilateral Unit is responsible for processing PCT filings and actions related to matters concerning IP Australia's role as a Receiving Office, an International Search Authority and an International Preliminary Examination Authority.
+- o classification activities, including the IPC and CPC; - o maintaining expertise in EPOQUE and STN amongst other search tools; - o providing subject matter experts to the training projects team; - o maintaining the searching volume of the PMPP, and; - contract management responsibility for the commercial search tools used by examiners.

+(ii) IP Australia has a PCT Unit within the Patents and Plant Breeder's Rights Administration branch International and Amendments team of the Customer Operations Group.
+The PCT Unit is responsible for processing PCT filings and actions related to matters concerning IP Australia's role as a Receiving Office, an International Search Authority and an International Preliminary Examination Authority.
 The PCT Unit is responsible for the initial processing of PCT applications (including creation of records in the International Examination and Search System (INTESS)) and creation of a new folder for electronic copies of relevant citations for each PCT application, and also for final processing of PCT actions.

-Since As of June 2011, all new PCT application requests (eg. search requests and demands) have been are in electronic format.
+Since June 2011, all new PCT application requests (eg. search requests and demands) have been in electronic format.
 Examiners are provided with instructions for the use of INTESS within Volume 4 of the Patents Manual of Practice and Procedure.